 The Construction Management program at North Lake College also is fully accredited by the

 American Council for Construction Education.

 As a construction student, you can get involved in organizations such as:

-Our construction faculty members have spent many years working in the industry, giving them real-life knowledge of the construction process in addition to their decades of teaching experience and strong educational backgrounds.
+Construction faculty members have spent many years working in the industry and have professional experience in the construction process in addition to their decades of teaching experience and strong educational backgrounds.

 Construction Management and other construction-related courses are designed for direct entry into the workforce.